footfish/a2-serverless-arch/README.md

 ```

 ## Invocation
-JSON RPC examples are in folder test/resources/.
+JSON RPC examples can be found in folder ./test/resources/.

 You can execute by pasting JSON payload from files to aws cli as follows;